Best Things to Do on the Atlanta BeltLine with Kids

 Stop by a Playground

 Historic Fourth Ward Park Playground (680 Dallas St., Atlanta) is a favorite next to the Eastside Trail, it is packed with climbing elements, slides, swings, rock walls and even a trampoline kids can jump on.
 The spider-like ropes course and large swings shaped like bowls are two favorites.
 Don’t miss the splash pad on hot days.
 D.H Stanton Park (1052 Martin St., Atlanta) has a playground and splash pad with large-scale art surrounding the area.
 Perkerson Park (770 Deckner Ave., Atlanta) is just south of the BeltLine, and includes a playground, splash pad and recreational areas.
-For the new Westside Trail, try close by Rose Circle Park, Gordon White Park and Washington Park.
+For the Westside Trail, try nearby Rose Circle Park, Gordon White Park and Washington Park.

 If you enter the Eastside Trail from the Krog Street Market entrance, you will head directly towards Piedmont Park.
 From the other direction, you can enter the Eastside Trail across the street from Piedmont Park.
 Here you will find miles of green space for running or picnics, ducks floating in the pond and two great play areas hidden under large trees.
 The Mayor’s Grove Playground is designed for kids with and without special needs with fun play structures.
 The area is next to the pool house for easy bathroom access.
 The Noguchi Playscape is next to the park’s 12th Street gate and looks as much like a modern sculpture garden as a playground.
 A giant, winding slide and other features help familiarize children with shapes, colors and textures.
 Playgrounds at Piedmont Park are temporarily closed.